kalisio/kaabah/docs/guides/getting-started.md

 $terraform apply -var-file="path/to/your/config.tfvars"
 ```

-After a while, your cluster should be created and the corresponding Terraform states stored in your **S3** backend.
+After a while, your cluster should be created and the corresponding states stored in your **S3** backend.

 ### Check the infrastructure